 SAS (SAS 9.2, 2010, Cary, NC: SAS Institute, USA) was used for descriptive statistics, frequency distributions and associated statistical tests.
-The category “missing” for missing entries was introduced in addition to the original categories “yes”, “no”, “uncertain” for the variable ARS.
-Reported RC0 and RC1 were merged into RC0-1, reported RC2 and RC3 into RC2-3 and reported RC3 and RC4 into RC3-4 for a later comparison of true RC-categories with reported RCs.
-Tests for examining significant differences among groups were performed using either the t-test or a nonparametric test, where applicable.
+Tests for examining significant differences among groups were performed using either the t-test or a nonparametric test, where applicable. or frequency distributions (building groups with >/< 55 % correct predictions, chisquare-p= 0,67

 All graphs were created using Sigma Plot (Version 14.0, Jandel, Scientific).

 Results

 Team Characteristics, Apportionment of Work

-Altogether 32 teams and 93 participants joint the Medical Management exercise/course during the last 5 years (table 1).
-The number of physicians dominated in the NATO exercise 2015 and the NATO StTARS workshop in 2019 (table 1).
-For the MSc Radiation Biology in general biologists, physicists or biotechnologists participated except in 2018 where physicians from other NATO countries asked to join the course.
-The correct predictions (performance) of teams with and without a physician did show no statistical significant differences between mean values (t-test, p=0.81) or frequency distributions (building groups with >/< 55 % correct predictions, chisquare-p= 0,67).
-Over the years a number of 2-3 participants per team developed.
-Participants always favoured to do the work as a team instead of doing the exercise alone, because of the valuable and enlightening discussions they experienced within the teams.
-Also, the workload with 2-3 participants per team could be easily divided.
-Until 2018 a combination of software tools was given by the lecturer (Table 1) in order to find out about the optimal combination of tools.
-Due to comparable results which were generated irrespective of the tool combination (figure 1), in 2019 the participants were asked to decide themselves.
-A combination of WinFRAT (for dose estimation) and H-Module (for HARS severity prediction) was primarily chosen (table 1).
-METREPOL hardcopies were provided as a background information where required (e.g. concept of RC-categories).
+Altogether 93 individuals in 32 teams participated in the Medical Management exercise/course during the last 5 years (table 1).
+Physicians were in the majority in the 2015 and 2019 NATO exercises (table 1).
+The MSc students were primarily biologists, physicists or biotechnologists, except in 2018 where physicians from NATO countries were included in the course.
+The ability of teams to make correct predictions (performance) was not influenced by the presence or absence of a physician (t-test, p=0.81, Chisquare-p= 0,67).
+NO DATA ON APPORTIONING OF WORK WAS SUBJECTED TO TESTING. leave out!!!!